-(c) Participation in Management Defined.
-The term participating in the management of a vessel or facility means that the holder is engaging in acts of facility or vessel management, as defined herein.

-(1) Actions That Are Participation in Management.
+- (c) Participation in Management Defined.
+The term participating in the management of a vessel or facility means that the holder is engaging in acts of facility or vessel management, as defined herein. - (1) Actions That Are Participation in Management.
 Participation in the management of a facility means, for the purpose of section 101(20)(A), actual participation in the management or operational affairs of the vessel or facility by the holder, and does not include the mere capacity to influence, or ability to influence, or the unexercised right to control facility operations.
-A holder is participating in management, while the borrower is still in possession of the vessel or facility encumbered by the security interest, only if the holder either:

-(i) Exercises decision making control over the borrower's environmental compliance, such that the holder has undertaken responsibility for the borrower's hazardous substance handling or disposal practices; or the overall management of the enterprise encompassing the day-to-day decisionmaking of the enterprise with the respect to:
+A holder is participating in management, while the borrower is still in possession of the vessel or facility encumbered by the security interest, only if the holder either: - (i) Exercises decision making control over the borrower's environmental compliance, such that the holder has undertaken responsibility for the borrower's hazardous substance handling or disposal practices; or - (ii) Exercises control at a level comparable to that of a manager of the borrower's enterprise, such that the holder has assumed or manifested responsibility for the overall management of the enterprise encompassing the day-to-day decisionmaking of the enterprise with the respect to: